instana/nodejs/CONFIGURATION.md

 });
 ```

-## Reporting Uncaught Exceptions
+## Disabling Reporting Uncaught Exceptions
 The Instana Node.js sensor has the ability to report uncaught exceptions.
 By default, a Node.js process will be terminated by an uncaught exception (see [Node.js docs](https://nodejs.org/api/process.html#process_event_uncaughtexception)).
-If uncaught exception reporting is enabled, the Instana Node.js sensor will take the following actions when an uncaught exception occurs:
+If uncaught exception reporting is enabled, the Instana Node.js sensor will register a listener for the `uncaughtException` event and take the following actions when an uncaught exception occurs:

 * Report this as an incident to Instana, including the uncaught exception and its stack trace.
 * Finish the currently active span and mark it as an error (if automatic tracing is enabled).